-- Presentation of the condensed consolidated interim financial statements as a going concern which assumes that the Company will continue in operation for the foreseeable future, obtain additional financing as required, and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due. - The analysis of the functional currency for each entity of the Company.
+- Presentation of the consolidated financial statements as a going concern which assumes that the Company will continue in operation for the foreseeable future, obtain additional financing as required, and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due. - The analysis of the functional currency for each entity of the Company.
 In concluding that the Canadian dollar is the functional currency of the parent and its subsidiary companies, management considered the currency that mainly influences the cost of providing goods and services in each jurisdiction in which the Company operates.
-As no single currency was clearly dominant the Company also considered secondary indicators including the currency in which funds from financing activities are denominated and the currency in which funds are retained.
+As no single currency was clearly dominant the Company also considered secondary indicators including the currency in which funds from financing activities are denominated and the currency in which funds are retained. - Management is required to assess impairment in respect to the Company's intangible mineral property interests.
+The triggering events are defined in IFRS 6.
+In making the assessment, management is required to make judgments on the status of each project and the future plans towards finding commercial reserves.
+At March 31, 2023, management made the decision to concentrate its exploration and evaluation efforts on three of its projects: Iron Point, Atlanta and Lewis-Hilltop and, as a result, recorded an impairment of \$30,728,077 on the remaining projects in the consolidated statement of loss and comprehensive loss for the year ended March 31, 2023.

-Management's Discussion and Analysis For the nine months ended December 31, 2022 and 2021
+Management's Discussion and Analysis For the years ended March 31, 2023 and 2022